Dynatrace/dynatrace-configuration-as-code/README.md

 # Dynatrace Configuration as Code

+> ⚠️ **monaco 2.0 is currently available as a pre-release preview**
+> - this does not yet reflect the full content or quality of the final release
+> - no official support is provided for the pre-release version
+> - please let us know your feedback [here](https://github.com/Dynatrace/dynatrace-configuration-as-code/discussions/806)

 Evolved from the Monitoring as Code CLI we provide Observability and Security as Code to fully automate configuration of the Dynatrace platform at any scale- from automating standard configuration of all your Dynatrace environments to meeting specific demands for individual ones.

 **The documentation for the Dynatrace Configuration as Code tool Monaco is available [here](https://www.dynatrace.com/support/help/setup-and-configuration/monitoring-as-code)**